 What is GPTZero?

-When and how should I use GPTZero?
+When should I use GPTZero?

 Our users have seen the use of AI-generated text proliferate into education, certification, hiring and recruitment, social writing platforms, disinformation, and beyond.
 We've created GPTZero as a tool to highlight the possible use of AI in writing text.
 In particular, we focus on classifying AI use in prose.